This post was originally published on October 15, 2014, and we have just updated it with the latest information and screenshots of Twitter analytics.

 - Top follower: Reach out, thank the person for following, and start a conversation

-2. Trend data
+2. Trend insights

 - What caused any spikes or valleys?

 - When will we reach the next milestone?

 - Where will we be in the next (x) days or months?